 Brookfield in Worcester County, Massachusetts — The American Northeast (New England)

 Location.
-42° 13.033′ N, 72° 6.733′ W. Marker is in Brookfield, Massachusetts, in Worcester County.
-Memorial is on West Main Street (Massachusetts Route 9) east of West Brookfield Road, on the left when traveling east.
+42° 13.122′ N, 72° 7.178′ W. Marker is in Brookfield, Massachusetts, in Worcester County.
+Marker is on W Main Street, on the right when traveling west.
+Marker is located at the Brookfield / West Brookfield border.
 Touch for map.
 Marker is in this post office area: Brookfield MA 01506, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Brookfield (approx. 0.4 miles away); Gen. Henry Knox Trail (approx. half a mile away); Boston Post Road (approx. 1.8 miles away); Fort Gilbert (approx. 1.9 miles away); a different marker also named Gen. Henry Knox Trail (approx. 3˝ miles away); a different marker also named Boston Post Road (approx. 3˝ miles away); Warren Civil War Memorial (approx. 4.2 miles away); Birthplace of Lucy Stone (approx. 4.7 miles away).
+Civil War Memorial (approx. 0.4 miles away); Gen. Henry Knox Trail (approx. 0.9 miles away); Boston Post Road (approx. 1˝ miles away); Fort Gilbert (approx. 1.6 miles away); Gen. Henry Knox Trail (approx. 3.1 miles away); a different marker also named Boston Post Road (approx. 3.1 miles away); Warren Civil War Memorial (approx. 3.8 miles away); Birthplace of Lucy Stone (approx. 4.4 miles away).
 Touch for a list and map of all markers in Brookfield.

 Credits.
-This page was last revised on July 27, 2017.
-It was originally submitted on July 26, 2017, by Larry Gertner of New York, New York.
-This page has been viewed 109 times since then.
-Photos: 1, 2. submitted on July 26, 2017, by Larry Gertner of New York, New York. • Bernard Fisher was the editor who published this page.
+This page was last revised on June 16, 2016.
+It was originally submitted on May 3, 2009, by Bill Coughlin of North Arlington, New Jersey.
+This page has been viewed 1,233 times since then and 6 times this year.
+Last updated on October 26, 2011, by Russell Chaffee Bixby of Bernardston, Massachusetts.
+Photos: 1, 2. submitted on May 3, 2009, by Bill Coughlin of North Arlington, New Jersey. • Bill Pfingsten was the editor who published this page.